-Resources: Program Wrap-Up Checklist and Instructor Summary and Progress Report
+Resource: Program Wrap-Up Checklist and Instructor Summary and Progress Report

-The third mandatory contact is designed to debrief on the Mid-Year Training experience, discuss the Mid-Year Training for New Instructors Course on the Virtual Training Institute, with those who were not able to attend, revisit the Instructor Growth Plan completed in the Classroom Visit and review with Instructors the necessary steps to wrap up their Roots of Empathy program.
+The fourth mandatory contact is designed to debrief on the Mid-Year Training experience, discuss the Mid-Year Training Makeup Assignment with those who were not able to attend, revisit the Instructor Growth Plan completed in the Classroom Visit and review with Instructors the necessary steps to wrap up their Roots of Empathy program(s).

-Prior to this final phone call, please email the Program Wrap-Up Checklist to all Instructors.
-There is no sample email, as this email will be provided by your Senior Mentor, with further details.
+Prior to this final phone call, please email the Program Wrap Up Checklist to all Instructors.
+There is no sample email, as this email will be provided by your Senior Mentor in April, with further details.